 HBM4EU is a joint effort of 28 countries, the European Environment Agency and the European Commission, co-funded under Horizon 2020.

-The main aim of the initiative is to coordinate and advance human biomonitoring in Europe.
-HBM4EU will provide better evidence of the actual exposure of citizens to chemicals and the possible health effects to support policy making.
+The initiative is coordinating and advancing human biomonitoring in Europe.
+HBM4EU is generating evidence of the actual exposure of citizens to chemicals and the possible health effects in order to support policy making.

-The HBM4EU initiative represents a novel collaboration between scientists and chemical risk assessors and risk managers, including several Commission services, EU agencies and national representatives.
-The project will build bridges between the research and policy worlds and deliver benefits to society in terms of enhanced chemical safety.
+The HBM4EU initiative represents a novel collaboration between scientists and chemical risk assessors and risk managers, including several Commission services, EU agencies and representatives for the national level.
+The project is building bridges between the research and policy worlds in order to deliver benefits to society in terms of enhanced chemical safety.

-HBM4EU will run for five years, from 2017 to 2021.
-In developing priorities for HBM4EU under the first annual work plan, the consortium conducted a prioritisation exercise to identify those substances to be the focus of activities.
-Additional prioritisation rounds were planned through the lifespan of the project to ensure that our research responds dynamically to policy needs.
-A second round of prioritisation was conducted from 2017 to 2018 and a third round of prioritisation is foreseen for 2019 to 2020.
+In developing priorities for HBM4EU under the first annual work plan, the consortium conducted a prioritisation exercise in 2016 to identify those substances to be the focus of activities.
+A second round of prioritisation was conducted from 2017 to 2018.
+A third round of prioritisation is foreseen for 2020 to 2021, with the aim of feeding into a future initiative.

 An introductory leaflet to HBM4EU is available in a range of languages.
 Please click on the language below to download the leaflet.